API

 Purge by URL

-• If Large file delivery optimization is enabled.
+• Large file delivery optimization is enabled.
 When you update several files in origin without clearing the CDN cache, Purge by URL will delete only the first slice (with bytes=0…).

 The configuration of Purge by URL also depends on the settings in the Ignore Query string option: